thomasjungblut/thomasjungblut-common/README.md

 > mvn clean package install

 The created jar contains debuggable code + sources.

-Note that there may be an issue to retrieve MRUnit-0.9.0-incubating, therefore you can simply download it and install it manually via Maven.

-E.G. like this:

-> mvn install:install-file -DgroupId=org.apache.mrunit -DartifactId=mrunit -Dversion=1.0.0 -Dpackaging=jar -Dfile=~/Downloads/mrunit-1.0.0-hadoop1.jar
+On the unfortunate event of failing testcases you can skip them:

+> mvn clean package install -DskipTests